On Curvature Tensors of Hermitian Manifolds: The conformal change of metrics and bisectional curvatures

 \vsss

 Our next goal is to introduce the right notion of bisectional curvature and holomorphic sectional curvature.
 The novelty here is only the definition of (Riemannian) bisectional curvature.

 \vsv

 We have two natural candidates for defining the Riemannian bisectional curvature, namely, $R_{X\overline{X}Y\overline{Y}}$ and $R_{X\overline{Y}Y\overline{X}}$.
-In the K\"ahler case, or more generally the G-K\"ahler-like case, they are equal to each other, and in general, their difference is This gives us a one-parameter family of choices of Riemannian bisectional curvature $B_a=a$:
+In the K\"ahler case, or more generally the G-K\"ahler-like case, they are equal to each other, and in general, their difference is This gives us a one-parameter family of choices of Riemannian bisectional curvature $B_a$ for any real number $a$:

 \begin{definition}[\textbf{Bisectional curvatures}]

 Given a Hermitian manifold $(M^n,g)$, and given any two non-zero type $(1,0)$ tangent vectors $X$, $Y$ at $p$ in $M$, the (Hermitian) bisectional curvature $B^h(X,Y)$ and the Riemannian bisectional curvature $B_a(X,Y)$ in the directions of $X$ and $Y$ are defined as The (Hermitian) holomorphic sectional curvature and Riemannian holomorphic sectional curvature in the direction of $X$ are defined by $H^h(X)=B^h(X,X)$ and $H(X)=B_a(X,X)$, respectively. \end{definition}